jaydio/routeros-scripts/addresslists/README.md

 [admin@MikroTik] > ip firewall filter add chain=forward place-before=0 src-address-list=blacklist in-interface=all-ppp action=drop comment="block traffic from malicious networks"
 ```

-**Important:** Both rules are installed on top of their respective chains - input and forward.
-That's before any stateful rule could grab return traffic for already established connections.
-Meaning, inserting the two rules above WILL break outbound connectivity to any of the ip addresses as part of the `blacklist`.
+**Important:** This is a simple example to get you started.
+Both rules are installed on top of their respective chains - input and forward.
+That's before any stateful rule is able to grab return traffic for already established connections.
+Meaning, inserting the two rules above **WILL break** outbound connectivity to any of the ip addresses as part of the `blacklist`.
 That is for traffic originated from your router (input/output) as well as from any other network that's routed through it (forward).
 So if you need the ability to connect to any of the blacklisted addresses, the above mentioned rules have to be placed BELOW the stateful rules that's responsible for accepting already established connections (!)

-## Building your own Central Address List Repository

-Within the [src/](src/) folder you find all the tools required to set up your own central address list repository based on CentOS 7 running httpd.

-The resulting address lists can be used together with the RouterOS scripts found in [ros/](ros/).